mothran/bunny/README.txt

   -pcapy

 For full whitepaper like decription of Bunny check proposal.txt.
-For installation help check INTALL file.
+For installation help check INSTALL file.

 Currently implemented:
  -Traffic modeling with